ethereum/ethereum-org-website/src/content/decentralized-identity/index.md

 ### Off-chain attestations with persistent access {#offchain-attestations-with-persistent-access}

 Under this arrangement attestations are transformed into JSON files and stored off-chain (ideally on a [decentralized cloud storage](/developers/docs/storage/) platform, such as IPFS or Swarm).
-However, a [hash](/glossary/#hash) of the JSON file is stored on-chain and linked to a DID via an on-chain registry.
+However, a <GlossaryTooltip termKey="hash">hash</GlossaryTooltip> of the JSON file is stored on-chain and linked to a DID via an on-chain registry.
 The associated DID could either be that of the issuer of the attestation or the recipient.

 This approach enables attestations to gain blockchain-based persistence, while keeping claims information encrypted and verifiable.
 It also allows for selective disclosure since the holder of the private key can decrypt the information.